nr-amine/Distributed-KMS/README.md

 ## Project Context

 This is a portfolio/passion-project.
 The mathematical foundation (Lagrange interpolation over a finite field) is covered in the L2 curriculum, the implementation challenge was making it run efficiently without heavyweight dependencies.

+### Side note:
+the current implementation uses http, sharing the aes key to the main orchestrator by http is insecure and completely invalidates the security of this
+TO DO: change http to https